ADHD care in General Practice

 For more information about these changes to ADHD prescribing please make an appointment with you or your child’s regular doctor.

+We do not yet have any information about when the second stage will be implemented or how it will be funded.
 In the interim, please book an an appointment with you or your child’s regular doctor to discuss the referral pathways for diagnosis and management of ADHD.